odelolajosh/Image-Crop-With-React-Guide/README.md

 }
 ```

 Nothing really hard up there.
 I created `showCanvas` state to define when the result container should be shown.
-I am using css's display `none` and `flex` to toggle visibility because I actually want the canvas to be rendered for use in the `ImageCropModal` compnent.
-For better readability, I made the uploadBox and the Modal variables.
-The `ImageCropModal` components takes the `imageSrc`, `canvasRef` dom element for displaying result, `onExit` handler and `onCropResult` callback.
+I am using css's display `none` and `flex` to toggle visibility because I actually want the canvas to be rendered for use in the `ImageCropModal` component.
+For better readability, I made the `uploadBox` and the `ImageCropModalBox` variables to hold the upload container and the modal container respectively.
+The `ImageCropModal` components takes the `imageSrc`, `canvasRef` DOM element for displaying result, `onExit` handler and `onCropResult` callback.
 Let implements the props.

 We already have the imageSrc and the canvasRef from the result container. the `onExit` handles the mechanism to exit the modal.
 Remember that the modal comes up when the `imageInput` state is not null.
 To close the modal, we have to set it to null.
 ```jsx